 10) The decision making process lacks transparency to staff and/or the congregation.

 If you found yourself giving your church more 3’s and 4’s than 2’s and 1’s, your church lacks a healthy leadership accountability culture.
-And I have to say it again, a toxic leadership accountability culture is devastatingly common.
+And I have to say it again, a toxic leadership culture is devastatingly common.
 The evidence is all around.

 Here are five common leadership accountability myths we’re going to debunk: